-Methods can be invasive, as is brain screening, or non invasive, by asking the patient how much pain they are feeling (via questionnaire) or, the one concerning our area, using Computer Vision to analyse facial expression and thus infer pain.
-Researchers from CVC at Universitat Autònoma de Barcelona and Aalborg University in Denmark have focused on the latter working together during more than one year and obtaining a remarkable accuracy as stated on their joint paper ‘Deep Pain: exploiting long short-tem memory Networks for facial expression classification’ published in the IEEE Transactions on Cybernetics journal.
+Methods can be invasive, as is brain screening, or non invasive, by asking the patient how much pain they are feeling (via questionnaire) or, the one concerning our area, using computer vision to analyse facial expression and thus infer pain.
+Researchers from CVC at Universitat Autònoma de Barcelona and Aalborg University in Denmark have focused on the latter.
+Working together for more than one year, they have obtained a remarkable accuracy as stated on their joint paper ‘Deep Pain: exploiting long short-tem memory Networks for facial expression classification’ published in the IEEE Transactions on Cybernetics journal.

-“We propose an automatic model to detect pain from facial recognition”, states Pau Rodríguez, PhD student and CVC researcher member of the Image Sequence Evaluation (ISE) Lab, as the main responsible of the work.
+“We propose an automatic model to detect pain from facial recognition”, states Pau Rodríguez first author of the paper, CVC PhD student member of the Image Sequence Evaluation (ISE) Lab.
 “We can therefore predict pain in real time.
 We’ve used two deep learning models for this: the first one extracts facial features and the second one, which is a recurrent deep learning model, learns the evolution in time of the frame-wise characteristics in order to predict that person’s expressions and thus be much more precise at the facial recognition of pain”.

 Pain measurement in context